Judging at Spikes Asia

 This is what sets Spikes Asia apart and ensures it continues to be APAC's most respected creative accolade.

 Judging consists of viewing, voting, discussion and awarding of trophies.

 Judges consider and score each entry on a scale of one to nine based on whether they consider it a shortlist candidate.
 The jury will then review and finalise this proposed shortlist.
 Typically about twenty per cent of entries will make it to this stage.

 Guided by the Jury President, judges review and debate entries in the shortlist before voting on whether they consider each a Gold, Silver or Bronze winner, or Shortlist only.
-It takes a two-thirds majority vote to claim a trophy and only about 9% of entries will do so.
+It takes a two-thirds majority vote to claim a trophy.

 After voting, results are read out and juries confirm the decisions.
 Candidates for Grand Prix, selected from among Gold winners, are also identified and further discussion follows before a last vote to determine the Grand Prix winner.

 Entries for non-profit organisations and charities aren’t eligible in their award, but will be considered for the Grand Prix for Good.

 Spikes Asia, organised and managed by Ascential plc, is a proud member of the Unstereotype Alliance.

 We continue our mission to celebrate creativity that changes the world for the better and as such, in 2017 we introduced guidelines for judging around representation.
 The criteria urges the jury members reviewing entries submitted into the Awards, to consider whether the work perpetuates negative stereotypes and inequalities and whether the work represents deep-rooted stereotypical portrayals of gender, ethnicity, age, race, sexual orientation, disability, body type or other biases.